Private Benjamin (1980 film): Reception

-The film holds a score of 83% on Rotten Tomatoes based on 35 reviews, with an average rating of 6.9/10.
+The film holds a score of 84% on Rotten Tomatoes based on 37 reviews.
 The site's consensus reads: "Private Benjamin proves a potent showcase for its Oscar-nominated star, with Goldie Hawn making the most of a story that rests almost completely on her daffily irresistible charm."

 Roger Ebert gave the film three stars out of four and praised it as "an appealing, infectious comedy" in a review that concluded: "Goldie Hawn, who is a true comic actress, makes an original, appealing character out of Judy Benjamin, and so the movie feels alive, not just an exercise in gags and situations."
 Vincent Canby of The New York Times called Hawn "totally charming" and praised Zieff's "great skill at keeping the gags aloft and in finding new ways by which to free the laughs trapped inside old routines about latrine duty, war games, forced marches and calisthenics."
 Gene Siskel of the Chicago Tribune gave the film 3.5 stars out of 4, calling it "old-fashioned, commercial Hollywood filmmaking at its best — an upbeat, delightful comedy with a gentle message."
 Variety wrote that the film "is actually a double feature — one is a frequently funny tale of an innocent who is conned into joining the U.S. Army and her adventures therein; the other deals with the same innocent's personality problems as a Jewish princess with only an intermittent chuckle to help out."
 Charles Champlin of the Los Angeles Times panned the film, calling it "a movie you don't salute, you court martial.
 It may or may not violate the Articles of War but it raises holy hob with the laws of film making, the first of which is that you start with a good script."
 Gary Arnold of The Washington Post called it "a peculiarly unappealing throwback to the traditional service comedies like Buck Privates, Caught in the Draft, See Here, Private Hargrove, et al.," with an "aimless screenplay" that leaves Hawn's character "less likable than the one at the beginning."
 Pauline Kael of The New Yorker wrote: "Goldie Hawn demonstrates what an accomplished comedienne she is—she carries Private Benjamin on her back."
 David Ansen of Newsweek called the film "an uneven but highly enjoyable mixture of sociological satire, basic-training slapstick and feminist fable."